 The property can be used on a multi-let basis but the works to convert are minimal.
 A buyer is likely to purchase a similar property and convert than pay a premium.
 It will always be valued on a bricks and mortar basis.
 Some lenders will lend off the total rent by room and others will base the loan on the single let rent.

 No Article 4 in the area and no planning in place.
 Other units in the area are sold as private dwellings.
 The building has been significantly altered and can no longer be sold as a private dwelling.
-If there is a demand for an HMO and there are comparables then the lender may work off market value.
+If there is a demand for an HMO and there are comparables then the lender may work off Market Value.

-Article 4 is in place.
+3. Article 4 is in place.

-Planning in place (Sui Generis ) to be used as a large HMO.
+4. Planning in place (Sui Generis ) to be used as a large HMO.

-7 beds or more.
+Over 6 beds.
 Sui Generis (class of its own) planning in place.
 The valuer will consider comparables and again base on market value.